-If you’re looking for champagne like effervescence, try adding a couple tablespoons (roughly 30g, or 3%) per litre into the mixture, before you bottle it.
+If you’re looking for champagne like effervescence, try adding a couple tablespoons of sugar (roughly 30g, or 3%) per litre into the mixture, before you bottle it.
 This will start a secondary fermentation that carbonates the mixture as the yeasts within the SCOBY ferment in the absence of oxygen.
 Be aware that this technique can lead to higher alcohol levels in your kombucha than if you were to consume it normally.

 A kombucha that you strain, bottle, and place in the fridge still contains all the microbes responsible for fermentation in the first place.
 In the absence of the original SCOBY, the microbes in the kombucha will start growing a replacement raft, even in a bottle in the fridge.
 It doesn’t mean your kombucha is spoiled, simply alive!
 Just use a small sieve when pouring yourself a glass to enjoy.